Can Headphones Damage Your Hearing? What You Need to Know

 Volume and Duration

-Duration: Even moderate volume levels can be harmful if listened to continuously for hours.
-Experts recommend the 60/60 rule: listen at no more than 60% of maximum volume for no longer than 60 minutes at a time.
-Taking breaks allows your ears to recover and reduces long-term risk.
+The most widely recommended guideline is the 60/60 rule: listen at no more than 60% of your device’s maximum volume, for no longer than 60 minutes at a stretch.
+Taking regular breaks gives your ears time to recover and significantly reduces long-term risk.

 Types of Headphones: Which are Safer

-On-ear headphones: Sit on top of your ears.
-They offer better isolation than earbuds but can still be damaging at high volumes.
+- On-ear headphones rest on top of the ear rather than inside it.
+They offer slightly better isolation than earbuds but can still cause damage at high volumes over time

 Tips for Listening Safely